leeyngdo/Database-System-Silberschatz/ch03-introduction-to-sql.md

 <details><summary><strong>Answer</strong>. click to expand</summary>

-> **Incomplete Data Entry**: Sometimes, during data entry, certain fields might not be filled out due to oversight or because the information is not available at the time of entry.
-For example, a user might not provide their middle name when filling out a form, leaving the corresponding field in the database as null.
+> Null values in a database can arise due to various reasons, but here are two common ones: <br>
+**Missing Information**: Null values may be introduced when data is incomplete or missing.
+For example, if a user does not provide a value for a certain field when filling out a form or if a sensor fails to capture data, the corresponding database entry may contain a null value for that field. <br>

-**Optional Fields**: In database schema design, certain fields may be designated as optional, meaning they are not required to have a value for every record.
-When these optional fields are not filled out, they will contain null values.
-This is common in scenarios where certain information might not be applicable to all records or where it's not mandatory to provide that information.
+**Optional Fields**: Null values can also be intentionally introduced to represent optional fields that are not applicable or not provided.
+In database design, certain fields may be designated as nullable, meaning they can accept null values.
+This allows flexibility in data entry and accommodates situations where certain information may not be available or relevant for every record.

 </details><br>